arviz-devs/preliz/docs/examples/gallery/cauchy.md

 mystnb: image
 ---
-import matplotlib.pyplot as plt import arviz as az from preliz import Cauchy az.style.use('arviz-doc') alphas = [0., 0., -2.]
+import matplotlib.pyplot as plt

+from preliz import Cauchy, style style.use('preliz-doc') alphas = [0., 0., -2.]
 betas = [1, 0.5, 1]
 for alpha, beta in zip(alphas, betas):